mattwamoto/Afiax-Employee-handbook/roles/sfia (legacy)/academy_software_engineer.md

 Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
 The list is provided for illustrative purposes only.

-- Learning the basics of how technology can be delivered with a Made Tech spin
+- Learning the basics of how technology can be delivered with a Afiax Connected Healthcare spin
 - Needs to pair with other Engineers above their level to be effective, but is likely to be mentor-mentee relationship
 - Seeks feedback and guidance on contributions
 - For contributions delivered independently; there is typically a lot of constructive feedback and guidance illuminates new knowledge and skills